Multi-messenger constraints on Abelian-Higgs cosmic string networks: Introduction

 This dual emission possibility motivates the investigation of possible multi-messenger signals from the AH string in this study.
 Following the previous work~\cite{SantanaMota:2014xpw}, we first characterize the energy injection to the visible sector from the AH string network.
 As pointed out in Ref.~\cite{Vachaspati:2009kq}, the string field can generically couple to the Standard Model (SM) Higgs via the portal coupling.
 Therefore, a significant fraction of the network energy might end up in the SM particles, which could affect the consequence of the Big-Bang nucleosynthesis (BBN) and the DGRB measurement.
 This would also be the case for models in which the gauge symmetry of the AH model is an anomaly-free U(1) of the Standard Model such as $B-L$, where $B$ is baryon number and $L$ lepton number, such as might be expected in Grand Unified Theories \cite{Kibble:1982ae,Jeannerot:1995yn}.
 Assuming that AH strings dominantly decay into SM Higgs, the authors of Ref.~\cite{SantanaMota:2014xpw} translated BBN constraints on the decaying massive particles and the upper bound on the cascade energy density into the bounds on the string tension of the AH model, which depends on this energy fraction.
 Here we update these bounds by applying the latest results on the BBN constraint ~\cite{Kawasaki:2017bqm} and the cascade energy density~\cite{Berezinsky:2016feh}.
 We also briefly discuss constraint on DM production based on Ref.~\cite{Hindmarsh:2013jha}, in which the energy injection is characterized in the same way.

 The intensity of the SGWB from NG-like loops in the AH model is uncertain.
 The authors of Ref.~\cite{Matsunami:2019fss} identified the critical length scale in their simulation above which loops are well approximated by the NG equation, and gravitational radiation presumably becomes dominant.
 The initial condition of the loop configurations used there, however, were somewhat special.
 In Ref.~\cite{Hindmarsh:2021mnl}, the AH loops were created from random initial conditions appropriate for cosmological network simulations~\cite{Hindmarsh:2017qff}.
 Long-lived NG-like loops were not observed in a sample of over 30 large loops, and the fraction of such loops was bounded at around 10\%.
 Following this study, we parameterize this fraction as $\fng$ to estimate the possible SGWB in the AH model.
 To compare it with the NANOGrav 12.5yr result~\cite{NANOGrav:2020bcs}, which assumed the power-law spectrum of the SGWB, we introduce a likelihood model and construct a mapping from the power-law parameters to the AH string parameters.
+Such a treatment allows us to avoid possible bias, which arises when we simply fit the SGWB spectrum by a power-law.

 The rest of the paper is organized as follows.
 In Sec.~\ref{multi-sig}, we characterize the particle emission from the AH string network and the SGWB from NG-like loops by introducing two parameters in the model.
 Based on this characterization, we derive the constraints on the AH model from the optical observation and the SGWB observation in Sec.~\ref{multi-const}.
 We first apply the BBN constraints and the cascade energy upper bound to the decay products of the AH strings.
 Then we investigate the allowed parameter region of the AH model inferred from the NANOGrav 12.5yr result.
 By combining these two result, we derive constraints on the model parameters including the possibility of DM production from strings.
 Sec.~\ref{discussion} is devoted to the discussion.